The Ramblers (draft)

 Rosie instructively oriented Billy’s nescience with the administrative wing.
 “First Lieutenant Fred Seymour supervises the Billeting Office in room 101.
 It replaced the concierge here on the ground floor,” he explained, gesturing past temporary partitions that had converted former guest suites into various military quarters.
 Behind repurposed reception counters, clerks processed housing assignments.

-Appearing from behind them, the short and thin lieutenant with a receding hairline greeted Rosie with awestruck humility, “Every one always praised your flying skills.
-I never thought I read about them.”
+Appearing from behind them, the short and thin lieutenant with a receding hairline greeted Rosie with awestruck humility, “Everyone always praised your flying skills.
+I never thought I would read about them.”

 “Fred, let me introduce the married private, Billy Blythe.
 He is eager to write home.”